top of page

 Partner

-Over 30 years of public and private sector experience.
-Former VP Group Communications, Vestas Wind Systems, Director of Communications and Engagement at Waterfront Toronto, CBC News.
-Experience across China, Central Europe, and Asia-Pacific.
+30+ years public and private sector.
+Former VP Group Communications, Vestas Wind Systems; Director of Communications and Engagement at Waterfront Toronto; CBC News.

 Untitled design (16).png